 - possibly webpages for an Interact and Tom Cowan

 - have ( “S-cubed") page come directly here?

-Many of us have recreated much of the “S-cubed" heritage at the University of Pennsylvania within the University's Organizational Dynamics Program with establishment of the Ackoff Collaboratory for the Advancement of the Systems Approach (ACASA), the inclusion of several systems thinking classes, and an infusion of systems thinking throughout the curriculum.
+Many of us have recreated much of the “S-cubed" heritage at the at Thomas Jefferson University also in Philadelphia where many formerly connected with S-cubed are teaching doctoral candidates. the inclusion of several systems thinking classes, and an infusion of systems thinking throughout the curriculum.

 Systems Thinkers: A global network of systems thinkers (Yahoo Discussion Group)

 Question Everything: Blog with systems perspective: Have we the wisdom to find a balance between our own desires and the good for the whole earth?